Home » How to Get More Likes On Your Instagram Posts

+Instagram isn’t a one-trick pony anymore.
+It’s expanded its offerings from the simple photo post, and as a result allows brands to post more engaging, unique content.
 Oh, and Instagram also likes accounts that use all of its features, and could once again give you an advantage in obtaining the almighty reach.
 Those features include:

 Carousel posts – while these used to be available exclusively for ads, you can now use them for any post, allowing you to string together multiple photos or videos in a single post

 Polls in Instagram Stories – polls have always been an easy win when it comes to increasing engagement, but now brands can use them in the popular Story format as well.
 They operate by letting you ask your followers to choose between one of two answers.
 “Yes” or “no” are displayed by default, but you can customize the answers as you choose.
 As fans vote, you’ll be notified and see exactly who voted, and the poll and its results will disappear with the Story after 24 hours.